 - Greater accuracy

 - Speedy target acquisition

 - Equal durability

 - Easier to use

 - Lightweight and compact

-In other words, in the battle of red dot vs iron sights, you give up very little when you opt for a red dot sight, but you stand to gain a number of game-changing advantages.
+In other words, you give up very little when you opt for a red dot sight, but you stand to gain a number of game-changing advantages.

 So don’t “settle” for the iron sight that comes with the weapon you choose.
 Step up to the red dot sight, as well.